auraphp/Aura.Di/docs/auto.md

 To use auto-resolution in a _Container_, build the _Container_ with `$container = $builder->newInstance($builder::AUTO_RESOLVE)`.

 Note that auto-resolution only works for class/interface typehints.
 It does not work for `array` typehints.
-If the param is not typehinted, the _Container_ will not attempt to fill in a value automatically.

 Note also that auto-resolution does not apply to setter methods.
 This is because the _Container_ does not know which methods are setters and which are "normal use" methods.
 Since you have to specify `$di->setters` anyway, the _Container_ has no chance to attempt auto-resolution.